vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha1/reference/index.md

 ### Connection Sharing
 It's common case that user opens multiple tabs of same website and each tab have its persistent connection like vibe.
 In the case of a web portal consisting of many portlets, if portlet has a persistent connection, it may not be able to send any request, receive and display anything in violation of the simultaneous connection limit.
 By sharing a connection, it can be avoided.

 To enalbe, set `sharing:boolean` option to `true`.
 As long as the cookie is enabled, socket will automatically find and use a shared connection if it exists within the cookie's scope and share its connection if there is no corresponding one.
-Note that if the web page or computer becomes horribly busy, a newly created socket might establish a physical connection.
+Note that if the web page or computer becomes horribly busy, a newly created socket might establish a physical connection but still it doesn't break anything.

 **Note**

 * Applies to only browser.
 * In the current implementation, the server can't see socket using shared connection apart from one which possesses a real physical connection.
 Sockets using shared connection are a kind of mirror of socket having shared the connection but there is no restriction in functionalities.
-In next major version in protocol, it will be proposed as enhancement or replacement to allow for the server to recognize a socket using shared connection as a indipendent socket.
+In the future, it will be enhanced or replaced with new implementation to allow for the server to recognize a socket using shared connection as a indipendent socket.
-* With the current implementation, use of repliable events is not recommended.
+* Repliable events can't be used together with the current implementation but with new implementation, it will be available.

 _Sending and reciving event via shared connection._